dj-dibya/katta/README.md

 # tennis game

+You can run the Tennis class on your IDE or by console:

+./gradlew fatJar
+java -jar build/libs/tennis-game-all-1.0-SNAPSHOT.jar

+Instructions

 SPRINT 1 : Manage a tennis GAME within a set of a tennis matched section

 User Story 1 :